SkyendTechnologies/.github/profile/README.md

 - 🆕 **Recently Founded**: By a technology and security enthusiast
 - 👤 **Lean Team**: One visionary founder/developer
 - 🏠 **Remote-First**: Global from day one
-- 💰 **Bootstrapped**: Using founder's funds, with plans for a Kickstarter campaign
+- 💰 **Bootstrapped**: Using founder's funds, with plans for an Indiegogo campaign
 - 🛡️ **Innovative Product**: AetherShield - at the conceptual development stage

 ## 🔧 Our Divisions